antixenoinitiative/axiwiki/Spire-Operations.md

 ## "inbound" and "outbound" orthrus - what's the difference?

-Orthrus are called “inbound” and “outbound” because they either spawn in and head into, or spawn from inside of, the main Spire.
-Although all Orthrus use the same defensive status effects, the way in which they use them, and the timing, changes.
+Orthrus are called “inbound” and “outbound” because they either spawn in and head into, or spawn from inside of, the main spire.
+Although all orthrus use the same defensive status effects, the way in which they use them, and the timing, changes.
 This is important because in large groups, high gravity environments, or mid-fight with a cyclops, an unexpected shutdown or anti-guardian field can have an adverse effect on many CMDRs at the same time.

 -  **Inbound** - These spawn in via a frame shift wake, which looks like a black cloud.
 They are not ordinarily hostile on sensors if you are more than 2km away, although can be if you are closer when they spawn.
 They will patrol around the area a little while before eventually heading into the Spire.
 When they make the decision to head into the Spire they are called “runners” (see below).